Most beautiful gardens in Florence to visit

 In the lower part of the park, on the plain, there is a beautiful steel greenhouse fro 1880, where plant-themed events and markets are often held.
 The Horticulture Garden hosts twice a year an important market and exhibition of plants and flowers.

 I hope this post was helpful!
-If you have other tips about the most beautiful gardens to visit in Florence, leave a comment and share your recommendations with other travelers and readers!
+If you have other tips about the most beautiful gardens in Florence, leave a comment and share your recommendations with other travelers and readers!